-Agencies preparing IT contracts for the BOE should contact EITS regarding TIR requirements.
-New contracts related to an IT project may require a TIR.
-Contract amendments may require a TIR Waiver for Enhancements (TWE).
-In cases when Work Programs fund more than \$50,000 of an IT Project EITS should be consulted to see if a TIR or TWE are required.
+Agencies preparing IT contracts for the BOE should contact the Division regarding TIN requirements.
+New contracts related to an IT project may require a TIN and other additional information.
+In cases when work programs fund more than \$50,000 of an IT project, the agency should consult with the Division to see if technology investment forms are required.